TaiMingLu/Della-Manual/README.md

 You can now edit files, run terminals, and develop as if working locally while actually using Della's computational resources.

-_Troubleshooting:_ If you're on a Windows machine and cannot connect using VSCode, add the following to your SSH config:
+_Troubleshooting:_ If you're on a Windows machine and cannot connect using VSCode, try add the following to your SSH config:
 ```bash
     # Workaround for connection issues on Windows
     Ciphers aes128-ctr,aes256-ctr